TheOdinProject/curriculum/git/intermediate_git/using_git_in_the_real_world.md

 Let's say you want to contribute to the [repo that houses our curriculum content](https://github.com/TheOdinProject/curriculum/)

 How do you contribute when you do not have write access to the repository?
 Below is a production-ready workflow that is actually used by contributors to this website.
 We'll assume here that you have commented on an [open issue on our repo](https://github.com/TheOdinProject/curriculum/issues) and that it has been assigned to you.
-If you don't have an issue assigned to you, you can still follow along, just stop before step 3 in the <b>Sending your pull request</b> section.
+If you don't have an issue assigned to you, you can still follow along with some arbitrary updates, just stop before step 3 in the <b>Sending your pull request</b> section since your changes aren't legitimate.

 The key players in this story will be the `upstream` (the original GitHub repository), the `origin` (your fork of that repo), and the "local" repository (your local clone of `origin`).
 Think of it as a happy triangle... except that "local" can only pull from `upstream`, not push.